ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

 - Add more depths ny dividing background into layers and moving at different speeds.
 - Closer = faster, farther= slower

-## AESprite Nice to knows

-- ctrl+0 fit to window +/- for zooming
-- b for pencil
-- Try to keep a .ase file along with exported versions
-  - ctrl+alt+shift+s
-  - Can also resize on the export
-- Go with pixel perfect on initial lines, but turn it off for outlines
-- Alt +B for new animation frame. <> to mvoe frames
--